Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 ---

-#### `proxy_port`
+### `proxy_port`

-Port on which Kong will proxy requests.
-This is the port you want your consumers to make requests on.
+Port which Kong proxies requests through, developers using your API will make requests against this port.

 **Default:**